romene/Naturaily-netlify/_posts/2013-09-04-generate-icon-classes-from-sprite-using-sass.md

 ---
 title: Generate icon classes from sprite using SASS
-tags:
-- Frontend development
-- Sass
+description: >-
+  This tutorial shows you how to shorten your code by automatic icon class generation for grid based sprites.
+slug: sprite-icon-classes-sass
+date: '2013-09-04 10:38:01 +0000'
 category: SASS
-date: '2013-09-04 10:38:01 +0000'
 author: Maciej Kucharski
+avatar: /assets/images/maciek.png
 image: /assets/images/sass.jpg
-position: Front-end Developer
-avatar: /assets/images/maciek.png
+text-preview: >-
-text-preview: While we mostly use sass for it's variables, nesting and mixins, the language itself is way more powerful.
+  While we mostly use sass for it's variables, nesting and mixins, the language itself is way more powerful.
 A lot of features may not be used on your everyday site, but there are times when they come in handy.
 Let's take a look on how one would approach automatic class generation for any grid based sprites and how this could vastly shorten your code.
+tags:
+  - Frontend development
+  - Sass
 ---

 While we mostly use sass for it's variables, nesting and mixins, the language itself is way more powerful.
 A lot of features may not be used on your everyday site, but there are times when they come in handy.
 Let's take a look on how one would approach automatic class generation for any grid based sprites and how this could vastly shorten your code.